-The FEP states that an MSY control rule is a control rule that specifies the relationship of fishing mortality to biomass under an MSY harvest policy, which is useful for specifying SDC for identifying when the fishery is overfished (WPFMC 2009).
-National Standard guidelines (74 FR 3178, January 16, 2009) require that SDC must include two limit reference points or thresholds, one for fishing mortality to identify when overfishing is occurring and another for biomass to indicate when the stock is overfished (WPFMC 2009).
+The FEP established an MSY control rule that specifies the relationship of fishing mortality to biomass under an MSY harvest policy, which is useful for specifying SDC to identify when the fishery is overfished (WPFMC 2009).
+National Standard guidelines (74 FR 3178, January 16, 2009) require that SDC include two limit reference points or thresholds, one for fishing mortality to identify when overfishing is occurring and another for biomass to indicate when the stock is overfished (WPFMC 2009).
 An example of the MSY control rule listed in the Hawaii Archipelago FEP is presented in Figure 4.